Definition and features of individual narcissism

 Overview

 Most people, at least vaguely, understand the notion of narcissism.
 When they visualise a narcissistic individual, they might imagine a person who is arrogant, brash, defensive, or derisive of other people.
-Yet, in practice, narcissists exhibit a range of behaviours.
-They may, for example,

 • all narcissistic people are determined, almost compelled, to maintain or to boost their status, rank, standing, or prestige,